JSjulio/TheArrowGame/new/README.md

 ### Ports

 Front-end Port (1234):
     The front-end server runs on PORT 1234 by default.
-If 1234 is not available, Parcel automatically chooses a random port.
+If 1234 is not available in development, Parcel automatically chooses a random port.
 For development purposes, we'll keep the ports separate.

 Back-end Port (3000):
-    The backend is hard-coded to run on port 3000.
+    The backend is configured to run on HeroKu's given port.

 Database Port (5432):
     Prisma uses PORT 5432 to communicate with the database and listens to the Front-end on PORT 3000.